Hubble captures its biggest image yet in the near infrared

 3D-Drift And Shift: faster and wider capture

 Already, professional and amateur astronomers can explore the sky thanks to the online interactive version of the 3D-DASH image.
-Astronomers can scour the huge captured area of sky to find rare objects and identify the largest galaxies, black holes active as well as rare molten galaxies — such as immortalized last February. « I’m curious about monster galaxies, which are the most massive in the universe, formed by the merger of other galaxies.
+Astronomers can scour the huge captured area of sky to find rare objects and identify the largest galaxies, black holes active as well as rare molten galaxies — such as immortalized last February. « I’m curious regarding monster galaxies, which are the most massive in the universe, formed by the merger of other galaxies.
 How did their structures develop, and what led to changes in their shape? says Mowla.

 To obtain such images, the researchers used a new technique called “Drift And Shift” (DASH).
 This is effective for covering a large area, using the near-infrared channel of the space telescope’s Wide Field Camera 3.
-In standard Hubble observations, guide stars are acquired with each new pointing (each acquisition taking about 10 minutes).
+In standard Hubble observations, guide stars are acquired with each new pointing (each acquisition taking regarding 10 minutes).
 The newly developed technique presents a wider field of view, making it possible to create an image eight times larger than usual.

 In detail, the camera captures several shots then assembled into one.
 DASH also takes images faster than the usual technique: it captures eight photos per orbit of Hubble instead of just one, and achieves in 250 hours what would normally have taken 2,000 hours.